NathanPease16/Flexi/Documentation/Flexi/Flexi.md

 | Pause | void | Pauses the interpolation with ID `id` |
 | Resume | void | Resumes the interpolation with ID `id` |
 | Cancel | void | Cancels the interpolation with ID `id` |

+## Description
+Handles the starting, stopping, and pausing of interpolations.
+Interpolations are represented as an array of [FlexiKeyFrames](../FlexiKeyFrame/FlexiKeyFrame.md) that are iterated through in a coroutine